 - Digital cameras are bigger consumers of batteries than film cameras.
 Digital photographers need to keep extra batteries on hand to ensure the camera stays charged.

-In the end, digital and film camera both take high-quality images.
+In the end, digital and film cameras both take high-quality images.
 Choose the one that fits your photographic style, budget, and needs.